Caterham 7: Rover

 The Rover K-series made its appearance in 1991, initially as the 1.4-litre engine from the Metro GTi.
 This engine became the backbone of the range for the next 15 years.
 The 1.6-litre K-series appeared in 1996 and the 1.8-litre a year later.
 1996 also saw the addition of the 'Superlight' range, a range that successfully focussed initially on reducing weight and subsequently on the bespoke tuning of the K-series to ever-higher outputs.
 Weight was saved by removing the spare wheel (and carrier), carpets, heater, and often the windscreen (replaced with an aeroscreen), hood, and doors.
 Lightweight "Tillet" GRP seats were usually fitted along with carbon-fibre front wings and nosecone (note however that items such as heaters and windscreens could still be specified by the Superlight customer if they so wanted).
 The wide-track suspension was added to the superlight, increasing the track at the front to match that at the back.
 The later Superlight-R offered the dry-sumped VHPD (Very High-Performance Derivative) variant on the 1.8-litre K-series.
 Output was now up to around 180 bhp, in a car that now weighed as little as 490 kg.

 Three years later Caterham took the same concept to a new level and created the iconic Superlight R500, still based on the Rover 1.8-litre K-series but now tuned (by Minister Racing Engines) to around 230 bhp at 8,600 rpm in a car weighing just 460 kg.
 The R500 was initially available in kit-form but quickly became a factory-build only item.
-Quoted performance figures still make impressive reading; 0–100 mph in 8.2 seconds (although EVO magazine quotes 8.8 seconds).
-Perhaps unsurprisingly, such a stressed engine required frequent "refreshing" in order to keep it on the road and a series of engine revisions were undertaken throughout the R500's life in order to increase reliability.
+Quoted performance figures are; 0–100 mph in 8.2 seconds (although EVO magazine quotes 8.8 seconds).
+The engine required frequent "refreshing" in order to keep it on the road and a series of engine revisions were undertaken throughout the R500's life in order to increase reliability.
 This culminated in 2004 with perhaps the most extreme production Caterham of all; the R500 EVO was bored out by Minister to 1,998 cc and delivered 250 bhp.
 At £42,000, the R500 EVO sold poorly; it is believed that just three were sold.
 It did, however, succeed in setting a series of performance car benchmarks several of which last to this day; the 0–100 mph-0 record was set at 10.73 seconds (in second place was a Ferrari Enzo costing ten times as much) and, until the end of 2006 it remained the fastest production car timed by EVO magazine around the Bedford Autodrome West Circuit, ahead of a Porsche Carrera GT.
 Only the Radical SR3 1300 has subsequently posted a faster time than the R500 EVO.